MarcoPolo1254r/odin-landing-page/README.md

 - When to use **containers** and how to center content effectively
 - Using consistent styles and a simple color palette
 - Building a fully structured HTML document from scratch

+## Images Credits

+Photo by Lum3n
+Photo by Faith & Yarn
+Photo by Jason Leung
+Photo by Claudio Schwarz
+Photo by Tobias Tullius